 How is the NCAA D III volleyball tournament structured?

 The winners of the eight regional tournaments play in the final tournament at a predetermined site.
-In 2018 the final tournament was held Nov.
-15-17 at the AJ Palumbo Center in Pittsburgh, Pa.
-In 2018 the finals will be seeded as was done last year.
+In 2019 the final tournament will be held Nov.
+21-23 at the US Cellular Center in Cedar Rapids, Iowa.
+In 2019 the finals will be re-seeded as was done last year.

-The 2019 finals will be contested in Cedar Rapids, Iowa, while the 2020 event will culminate in St. Louis, Mo.
+The 2020 finals will be contested in St. Louis, Mo.

 How are regional tournament hosts determined?